Winners of the 2021 NHL Awards presented by Bridgestone will be announced throughout the Stanley Cup Semifinals and Stanley Cup Final.

 Grubauer allowed two goals or fewer in 28 of his appearances, did not lose back-to-back games in regulation and helped Colorado (39-13-4) finish first in the West and win the Presidents' Trophy for having the best record in the NHL.
 A first-time finalist, he would be the first Avalanche goalie to win the award.

-Grubauer and the Avalanche are playing Fleury and the Golden Knights in the Stanley Cup Second Round.
+Grubauer and the Avalanche lost to Fleury and the Golden Knights in six games in the Stanley Cup Second Round.

-"I don't think it happens too many times (Vezina finalists playing one another) and I'm really looking forward to it, and it's been a battle all season long with him," Grubauer said.
+"I don't think it happens too many times (Vezina finalists playing one another) and I'm really looking forward to it, and it's been a battle all season long with him," Grubauer said before the series.
 "He's an unbelievable goalie.
 I watched him when I came over and played in the Canadian Hockey League.
 I always watched Flower, so obviously it's kind of fun for me to think of him down at the other end and seeing him there."

 Vasilevskiy was 31-10-1 for the Tampa Bay Lightning and led the NHL in wins for the fourth straight season.
 He ranked eighth in GAA (2.21), sixth in save percentage (.925) and fourth in shutouts (five).
 He allowed two goals or fewer in 24 of 42 games and set a Lightning record with a shutout streak of 228:09, including three straight shutouts from Feb.
 24-March 2.

 "Obviously, big honor to be one of the nominees, but it's all a team effort so can't really say more," Vasilevskiy said.
 "I just want to thank my team for that."